 - Schedule an appointment – Schedule your exam for a time and day that you know you will not have other worries on your mind.
 Plan in advance because the day before a big life event is not a good time to take the test.

 - Get a Good Night Sleep – Getting enough sleep will help you stay focused and remember your training during the exam.
 Avoid going out or alcoholic beverages as well so you can be in top shape.

 - Avoid Caffeine – You don’t want the jitters do you?
 When nervous, caffeine will only make you more nervous so avoid the extra cup of coffee.

-- Get There Early – There is enough going on in your mind to worry about being late.
+- Get There Early – Enough is going on in your mind to worry about being late.
 Know your location, know what kind of traffic there is at that time of day and get there early.
 This cannot be overstated.

-- Be Confident – You put in the time, you’ve watched a road test video or two, you’ve practiced, you’ve done what you can.
+- Be Confident – You put in the time, you’ve watched a road test video, you’ve practiced, you’ve done what you can.
 Now is the time to showcase your skills vs worrying about what you shoulda, coulda, woulda.
-Your examiner is looking not only for your ability to handle a truck but ability to handle pressure.
+Your examiner is looking not only for your ability to handle a truck but the ability to handle the pressure.

 - Take your time – This is no race!
 Slow your mind down, ask questions, be patient and breathe!

 Congrats!
 Think about how good it will feel when you finish and pass the CDL road test!
 You’re well on your way to your new trucking career.
 If you haven’t already, check out the commercial driving opportunities post to learn more about finding the right job.
 There are a lot of options out there and finding the right fit can make a difference in your quality of life.
 Now go study, talk to some truckers and whatever else you need to prepare.
 If you have questions or get stuck, send us a message and we’d be happy to talk.